Convex co-compact representations of 3-manifold groups: Proof of Theorem

-for all $\gamma \in \Gamma$. \end{definition}
+for all $g \in \Gamma$. \end{definition}

-\begin{remark} Kapovich et al.~\cite{KLP2014,KLP2014b} proved that if a representation of a finitely generated group satisfies the estimate in Equation~\eqref{eq:singular_value_est}, then the group is word hyperbolic and the representation is $P_k$-Anosov (also see Bochi et al. \cite[Proposition 4.9]{BPS2019}). \end{remark}
+\begin{remark} Kapovich--Leeb--Porti~\cite{KLP2014,KLP2014b} proved that if a representation of a finitely generated group satisfies the estimate in Equation~\eqref{eq:singular_value_est}, then the group is word hyperbolic and the representation is $P_k$-Anosov (also see Bochi--Potrie--Sambarino~\cite[Proposition 4.9]{BPS2019}). \end{remark}

 If $\rho$ is a $P_k$-Anosov representation, the maps $\xi^{(k)}$ and $\xi^{(d-k)}$ are called the \emph{Anosov boundary maps}.
 Anosov representations have the following well known asymptotic behavior.